department-of-veterans-affairs/va.gov-team/products/content/content-briefs/payments-debts-and-bills.md

-# VA.gov content brief for VA payments, debts, and copay bills.
+# VA.gov content brief for VA payments, debts, and copay bills

 Created by the VA.gov sitewide content team for teams working on products related to VA payments, debts, and copay bills.